 Balance Your Calories

-Adults and children who are overweight or obese (extremely overweight) have an increased risk for health problems.
-Obesity increases a person's risk for heart disease, diabetes, and several cancers.
-Whether you are at your ideal weight or you need to lose weight, the key to weight management is balancing your calories (amount of energy you get from a food or drink).
+Adults and children who are overweight or obese, meaning extremely overweight, have an increased risk of health problems.
+Obesity increases a person's risk for heart disease, type II diabetes, and several cancers.
+Whether you are at your ideal weight or you need to lose weight, the key to weight management is balancing your calories, which is a measure for the amount of energy you get from a food or drink.
 That means being aware of how many calories you take in, and how many calories you use in physical activity.

 The following tips can help you manage your body weight.

 Enjoy your food, but eat less.
 Pay attention to how much you are eating and drinking, and choose smaller portions or lower-calorie options.
 Avoid oversized portions, particularly when eating out.
-Share meals.
+Sharing meals with another person when eating out can help reduce portion size.

 Understand your calorie needs.
 How many calories a person needs each day depends on a number of factors, including age, gender, current weight, height, and activity level.
-Talk with your doctor or a registered dietitian (a food and nutrition professional) about your ideal weight and how many calories you should take in each day.
+Talk with your doctor or food and nutrition professional, called a registered dietitian/nutritionist (RDN) about your ideal weight and how many calories you should take in each day.

 Be physically active.
 Most people should aim for 30 to 60 minutes of moderate-to-intense physical activity on most days.
 However, even a small increase in physical activity has benefits.
-Limit behaviors where you are not moving (sedentary behaviors), such as watching television or sitting at a computer.
+Limit behaviors where you are not moving, called sedentary behaviors, such as watching television or sitting at a computer.

 Foods to increase